Protegus/SecureSign.js/README.md

 This is currently the most complex function.
 This function creates a new certificate.

 > Returns `certificate object`
+> For information on a `certificate object`, please visit [this link!](https://docs.cloud.libraryofcode.us/?javascript#generate-class-1-certificate)

 Parameters | Description | Type
 ---------- | ----------- | ----